 The local council have approved plans to replace the current Meadowbank Stadium and Sports Centre, with a new facility.
-As part of these proposals a new athletics stadium would be created, featuring a running track surrounding a 3G artificial pitch, which can be used for football.
-The stadium would also include the construction of a new 500 capacity seated stand.
-Meadowbank Stadium was previously the home of Meadowbank Thistle FC who left and moved to become Livingston FC in 1995.
+Works are expected to commence in early 2018.
+As part of these plans, a new athletics stadium will be created, featuring a running track surrounding a 3G artificial pitch, which can be used for football.
+The stadium would also include the construction of a new 500 capacity seated Main Stand.
+It is expected that works will continue until Easter 2020, with Edinburgh City FC returning shortly thereafter.

 It unlikely that any league games will be segregated at Ainslie Park Stadium.
 If there is a need to segregate fans then visiting supporters are allocated specific seats on the North side of the Main Stand.
 Your entrance fee allows you stand or sit down at the ground.
 If you decide to stand then note at the North End of the stadium there is a small raised grassy bank, which gives spectators an elevated view of the match.
 The refreshments include a range of pies including a Macroni Pie £2.
 I have yet to attend a game at the stadium, but I am sure a friendly welcome awaits you.
 If you wish to feedback your experience to me of seeing a game there, then please email me at: email@example.com.

-There is a club house at the ground that welcomes visiting supporters.
-It has a Cafe Bar area that shows Sky Sports, although it is unclear whether they serve alcohol .
-Otherwise, there are no bars near to the ground.
-The closest is probably the Spiers Bar which is located around a mile away from the stadium on Ferry Road (going towards Leith).
+There is no club house or bars located near to the ground.
+The closest is probably the Inverleith which is located around a mile away from the stadium on Ferry Road (going towards Leith).